Louisiana Boat Bill of Sale Form

 In unique cases, boats require a certified inspection before applying for the title and registration.
 These scenarios include homemade ships, unreadable or lost hull identification numbers (HIN), incorrect HINs, and new vessels without a manufacturer’s identification code (MIC).

 Residents must bring the vessel to an approved LDWF inspection station.
 A licensing staff member inspects the boat and provides their signature on an affidavit, authenticating the document.
-The registrar must pay $25 and then also include their signature.
 A notary public must observe the signing for the state to accept the form.

 Provide the Following: